Open | Closes 14 January 2021

 Application deadlines and decision timelines

-In response to the impact of COVID-19 the NIHR have extended deadlines for receipt of applications and made some adjustments to the application process.
+The NIHR Academy is continuing to run funding competitions throughout the COVID-19 pandemic.
+There may be some unavoidable changes to dates/timeframes.
 Potential applicants are strongly advised to regularly check the relevant sections of the NIHR website to ensure they are working to the correct deadlines and application process.

 - For advanced fellowships, early translational (experimental medicine) research will be within remit, but a clear and plausible path to patient /service user, carer or public benefit must be demonstrated.